 Read 6 reviews.

 Rapid7 Nexpose is a vulnerability scanner which aims to support the entire vulnerability management lifecycle, including discovery, detection, verification, risk classification, impact analysis, reporting and mitigation.
 It integrates with Rapid7's Metasploit for vulnerability exploitation.
 It is sold as standalone software, an appliance, virtual machine, or as a managed service or private cloud deployment.
 User interaction is through a web browser.
-There is a free "community edition" for scanning up to 32 IPs, as well as Express ($3,000 per user per year), Express Pro ($7,000 per user per year) and Enterprise (starts at $25,000 per user per year) editions.
+There is a free but limited community edition as well as commercial versions which start at $2,000 per user per year.

 Read 7 reviews.